MihirBhavsar3102/conduit-dev/README.md

 ### Prerequisites

-Before you run the project, make sure that you have the following tools and software installed on your computer:
+Testing pipeline: Before you run the project, make sure that you have the following tools and software installed on your computer:

 - Text editor/IDE (e.g., VS Code, Sublime Text, Atom)
 - [Git](https://git-scm.com/downloads)